-The Traveler is visible this week on the face of Mount Washington.
+The Traveler is visible in spring on the face of Mount Washington.

 In 1788, the explorer Captain John Meares named the tallest peak Mount Olympus in honor of the Greek explorer Juan de Fuca who had first passed by the mountain and named it Santa Rosalia in 1774.
 Since then the range has become associated with the ancient home of the Greek gods in name.

 In spite of their jutting appearance, the Olympic Mount Range are not volcanic.
 This is surprising given the proliferation of volcanic ranges in the Pacific Northwest, for example Mount Baker and Mount Rainer.
 As evidenced by the marine fossils found in the summits of the range, the Olympic Range once was part of the ocean floor.
 Approximately 120 million years ago, the Pacific Tectonic Plate crashed into the North American Plate and created the Olympic Range.

 The actions of glaciers melting and freezing again created the “glacial horn” appearance of some of the more craggy mountains, a process that is also seen in heights such as Mount Everest and the Matterhorn.